 The growth of the autonomous cars would send ripples across multiple sectors as it disrupts the existing car industry, initiates a new path-breaking development and redefines the automobile industry.
 The spurt in autonomous cars would also bring a new challenge of effective regulations, as most of the current automobile regulations would be rendered obsolete in the age of AI-powered self-driving.
 This would mean that automobile regulators would have to frame new guidelines, protocols and safety standards as per self-driving vehicles.

 Technology outpacing regulations?

 The predicted exponential growth in technologies empowering the autonomous vehicles would pose another problem for the regulators.
 Keeping pace with the autonomous cars, which will evolve faster than any period in their history and undergo structural changes as well, is a burning question that regulators are struggling hard to address.

 The gap between the accelerated technological growth in autonomous cars and vehicle regulations that are unusually slow in adaption would give sleepless nights to regulators.

 The trajectory of technological growth is almost impossible to speculate in advance.
 Technology evolves faster than we can think, so it remains to be seen how it would be harmonized with the pace of regulations.

-Skepticism in public about autonomous cars reinforces the need for regulatory standards to boost public confidence and dispel misgivings about autonomous cars.
+Skepticism in public about autonomous cars reinforce the need for regulatory standards to boost public confidence and dispel misgivings.
 This necessitates that regulating bodies and agencies would have to seriously relook at it and equip themselves as per that fast-changing trends in the industry.